Sales of tax-free products and services

-- Food for human (other than sold by a restaurant) and clothing costing less than $175
+- Food for humans (other than sold by a restaurant) and clothing costing less than $175;

 - Utilities and heating fuel;

 - Legal and medical services;

 When you sell in Massachusetts and qualify as a dealer under the definition and meet the threshold, you need to be registered to collect and pay sales tax in Massachusetts.